 Intolerance: “And he that blasphemeth the name of the Lord, he shall surely be put to death, and all the congregation shall certainly stone him: as well the stranger, as he that is born in the land, when he blasphemeth the name of the Lord, shall be put to death.”(Leviticus 24:16)

-Rape: “But all the women children, that have not known a man by lying with him, keep alive for yourselves.”
+The Bible supports the rape of children: “But all the women children, that have not known a man by lying with him, keep alive for yourselves.”
 (Numbers 31:18)

 Theft: “But the women, and the little ones, and the cattle, and all that is in the city, even all the spoil thereof, shalt thou take unto thyself; and thou shalt eat the spoil of thine enemies, which the Lord thy God hath given thee.”
 (Deuteronomy 20:14)

-Racism: “For thou art an holy people unto the Lord thy God: the Lord thy God hath chosen thee to be a special people unto himself, above all people that are upon the face of the earth.”
+It supports racism: “For thou art an holy people unto the Lord thy God: the Lord thy God hath chosen thee to be a special people unto himself, above all people that are upon the face of the earth.”
 (Deuteronomy 7:6)

-The sacrifice of people: “And it came to pass at the end of two months, that she returned unto her father, who did with her according to his vow which he had vowed: and she knew no man.
+It even supports sacrificing a virgin: “And it came to pass at the end of two months, that she returned unto her father, who did with her according to his vow which he had vowed: and she knew no man.
 And it was a custom in Israel,” (Judges 11:39)

-You might think that the Bible says, “Thou shall not kill.”
+You might think that the Bible says, “Thou shalt not kill.”
 It does not use the word kill.
-It uses a sneaky word that allows the government to kill.
-The historical books of the Bible contain stories about slaughtering entire towns for God.
-The prophets talk about enemies being made miserable by a vengeful God.
-How could a moral person with any sense of right or wrong follow the Bible?
+It uses a sneaky word that allows killing that is authorized.
+The historical books of the Bible contain stories about slaughtering entire towns.
+The bible does not call this killing murder if it is authorized by God.
+The prophets talk about enemies being made miserable by a vengeful God who authorizes a lot of killing.

-Are we being too literal when we ignore how people find good in the bible?
-We could be taking these verses out of context.
-However, The correct context for these verses died over a thousand years ago.
-So don’t pretend you know a better context.
+How could a moral person with any sense of right or wrong follow this book?
+Perhaps I am being too literal and ignoring how people find good in the bible?
+I could be taking these verses out of context.
+However, the correct context for these verses died over a thousand years ago.
+I could never fully understand that Bronze Age culture.
 Also, no one knows which interpretation God wants.
 Fortunately, people do not follow the bible.
 Instead, people ignore the bad parts and observe whatever they want the book to say, and most Christians think the Bible supports whatever traditions their parents taught them.

 “But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.”
 (Matthew 5:39)

 While watching TV today, a Protestant preacher said everyone must accept Jesus into their heart or live a life of sin.
-Does the pastor not know people do good without Jesus?
+Does the pastor not know people who do good without Jesus?
 Pagans tend to love green places on Earth and then work to preserve the environment.
 Secular humanists contribute all kinds of benefits to society by supporting basic rights.
 Most atheists read books and develop informed arguments.
 Meanwhile, some Christians support cruel authoritarian institutions while ignoring what Jesus said about forgiveness.
 People choose their behavior for various reasons, and no magic makes you do right just because you believe.
+Meanwhile, giant churches make preachers rich, contradicting the time Jesus told us to give away our possessions.

 “Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me. “(Matthew 19:21)